-A business is a decision-making organization that uses inputs, known as factors of production, to produce goods and services.
-Goods are physical products, such as pens, televisions and clothing.
+A business is a decision-making organization that uses inputs, known as the factors of production to produce goods and services.
+The four factors of production are land, labour, capital and enterprise.
+Goods are are physical products, such as pens, televisions and clothing.
 Services are intangible products such as education, health care and foreign holidays.

-Production is the process of using factor inputs to generate the output of either a good or service.
-These are then purchased by customers (the people or businesses that buy the product) and then used by the consumer (the end user, be it a business or a person).
+Production is the process of using factors of production to generate the output of goods and services.
+These are then purchased by customers (the people or businesses that buy the product) and then used by consumers (the end users, whether they are businesses or individuals).

-A business plan is used as a management tool to report how a business intends to achieve its goals and objectives.
+A business plan is used as a management tool to report how an organization intends to achieve its goals and objectives.
 It requires managers to consider the use of marketing, finance and human resources in order to meet these aims and objectives.